Woman shoots man, admits to committing robberies with kids: MPD - NewsBreak

 Officers spotted the suspect’s car on Elliston Road and tried to pull it over, but the suspect took off.
 Police say the suspect crashed into the back of another vehicle.

+Investigators say officers were also told that two juveniles ran out of the car and jumped into a canal near the Cherry Apartments.
+Officers found the 14-year-olds and arrested them after a brief foot chase.

+One of the juveniles was armed with a gun when he was arrested, according to police.

 Police say Taylor waived her rights and confessed to the shooting on Morlye Street.
-According to police, Taylor also admitted to committing several robberies with two kids on Wednesday.
+According to police, Taylor also admitted to committing several robberies with the two juveniles on Wednesday.

 Taylor reportedly told investigators she gave one of the kids a gun.

-Note: This story has been updated to include the ages and charges of the juveniles and another robbery that took place on Tuesday, August 9.